Posted by Joe Wicks in Wellbeing

 One of the biggest challenges when it comes to health and fitness is motivation and there’s no bigger motivational killer than scales.
 I call scales the ‘sad step’, because they will almost always leave you feeling disappointed.

-But the truth is, when it comes to hitting your health and fitness goals, the sad step is the worst measure of success you can possible get and it’s time you threw them out the window.
+But the truth is, when it comes to hitting your health and fitness goals, the sad step is the worst measure of success you can possible get.
 Because no matter how hard you train, or how well you eat, the scales cannot measure some of the most important things when it comes your body, health and wellbeing.

 I hear stories all the time from my clients who wake up and weigh themselves every single morning.
 More often than not, this leads to instant negative feelings and this can set the mood for the rest of the day.
 It’s massively disheartening and can kill your motivation.
 This isn't the way to live and that’s why I encourage all my clients to use progress pictures rather than the sad step to measure there success.